Walton Wesley Battershall

-Walton Wesley Battershall (January 8, 1840 – March 19, 1920) was a Priest of the Protestant Episcopal Church.
-He was a reverend at St. Peter's Church in Albany, New York from 1874 to 1911.
+Walton Wesley Battershall (January 8, 1840 – March 19, 1920) was a priest of the Protestant Episcopal Church.
+He was a reverend at St. Peter's Church in Albany, New York, from 1874 to 1911.

 Early life

-Battershall was born to Ludlow Andrew and Eustatia Ward Battershall in Troy, New York on January 8, 1840.
+Battershall was born to Ludlow Andrew and Eustatia Ward Battershall in Troy, New York, on January 8, 1840.
 He spent two years at Troy University and transferred to Yale College, the original school of Yale University, which he graduated from in 1864.
 It was there that he won the Yale Literary Medal and a Townsend Premium in Senior year, and spoke at Commencement.
-He was a member of Phi Beta Kappa, the Glyuna Boat Club, and served as President of the Brothers in Unity.
-During his time in college he developed the yearning to enter the ministry and pursued theological studies under Rev. Henry C. Potter, D. D. between 1864-1865.
-Battershall was ordained a deacon in Troy on June 16, 1865 and shortly after entered New York City's General Theological Seminary.
+He was a member of Phi Beta Kappa and the Glyuna Boat Club, and served as President of the Brothers in Unity.
+During his time in college he developed the yearning to enter the ministry and pursued theological studies under Rev. Henry C. Potter, D. D., between 1864 and 1865.
+Battershall was ordained a deacon in Troy on June 16, 1865, and shortly after entered New York City's General Theological Seminary.

 Rectorship

 On November 30, 1866, Battershall was ordained a priest of the Protestant Episcopal Church and became the assistant rector of Zion Church in New York City.
-One year later, he was chosen as rector of St. Thomas' Church in Ravenswood, NY where he remained for two years.
-It was then that he accepted a position of rector at Christ Church in Rochester, NY.
+One year later, he was chosen as rector of St. Thomas' Church in Ravenswood, New York, where he remained for two years.
+It was then that he accepted a position of rector at Christ Church in Rochester, New York.
 During this time, he was a member of the standing committee of the Diocese of Western New York.

-On August 1, 1874, Battershall was instituted as rector into St. Peter's Church in Albany, New York during the Feast of St. Michael and All Angels.
+On August 1, 1874, Battershall was instituted as rector into St. Peter's Church in Albany, New York, during the Feast of St. Michael and All Angels.
 During his tenure, Battershall built a new rectory, purchase land, and erect multiple buildings for the church.
 Of importance was the Memorial Tower completed in 1876 by Messrs.
 Ellin & Company of New York.
 The belfry was equipped with eleven bells.
 Bell F is inscribed to Battershall as follows: "Rev. Walton W. Battershall, Rector of St. Peter's, 'Blessed are the peace-makers; for they shall be called the children of God.'"